ChawerKamanga/malawi-news-rag-system/README.md

 ## RAG System for Personalized Malawi News
-This project uses this awesome combo of BeautifulSoup, LLM (gpt-3-turbo + Langchain) to make a really smart chat interface.
-It uses Retrieval Augmented Generation (RAG) to give the AI chat access to the latest news from local Malawian news sources.
-This way, it can answer questions and give insights based on the most up-to-date information, instead of just what it was trained on.
-It's a really effective way to create an AI chat that's informed and dynamic, and it shows how RAG can be used to make AI even smarter!
+This project leverages a fantastic mix of BeautifulSoup, LLM (gpt-3-turbo + Langchain) to create an intelligent chat interface.
+It employs the Retrieval Augmented Generation (RAG) method, enabling the AI chat to access the most recent news from local Malawian sources.
+As a result, it can respond to queries and provide insights using the latest available information, rather than solely relying on its training data.
+This approach effectively creates a dynamic and well-informed AI chat, showcasing the potential of RAG in enhancing AI capabilities.

 #### What you'll need
 - Python3